Kirloskar Industries files fresh affidavit against Kirloskar Brothers

 The matter will be heard by the NCLT on Monday.
-The fresh affidavit filed by Kirloskar Industries was in response to a recent affidavit by Kirloskar Brothers, regarding KIL’s willingness to resolve the dispute.
-Mint has seen a copy of KIL's affidavit.
+The fresh affidavit filed by KIL was in response to a recent affidavit by Kirloskar Brothers, regarding KIL’s willingness to resolve the dispute.
+Mint has seen a copy of KIL’s affidavit.

 Kirloskar Industries is controlled by younger brothers Atul and Rahul Kirloskar, while Kirloskar Brothers Ltd is majority owned by Sanjay Kirloskar.
 Kirloskar Industries owns a 23.91% stake in Kirloskar Brothers, while Atul and Rahul Kirloskar own 0.59% and 0.51%, respectively.